Biographies

 Coco had a love affair with Walther Friedrich Schellenberg, German SS-Brigadeführer, during the WW II.

 After World War II, designers appeared like mushrooms after the rain in postwar France.
-One of them, a young fashion designer Christian Dior commented about Coco Chanel’s design: “With a black pullover and ten rows of pearls she revolutionized fashion.”
+One of them, a young fashion designer, Christian Dior, commented about Coco Chanel’s design: “With a black pullover and ten rows of pearls, she revolutionized fashion.”

 Return to the Fashion World